mpc-msri/EzPC/GPU-MPC/experiments/sigma/README.md

 ### Generating CPU numbers

-To generate CPU performance numbers in table 3 and figures 9,10, follow these steps:
+To generate CPU performance numbers in Table 3 and Figures 9,10, follow these steps:

 1. On both machines, run `setup.sh` script, as described in previous sections.

-2. On the first machine, change to the build directory and run the python script with it's IP address
+2. On the first machine, change to the build directory and run the Python script with its IP address

 ```
 cd ext/sytorch/build/